lnovilla8/CSE-110-Lab-1/README.md

 # CSE-110-Lab-1
 Lawrence's User Page
-The language I first learned is Java.
+The language I first learned is Java in highschool.